 Supplemental Health Insurance can protect you when you lose your Group Benefits.

 While you can work while on EI, there are rules governing it.
 The government sets limits both on how much you can earn and how much you can work.
+You can only work part-time if you are claiming EI benefits.
+If you work full-time you will not qualify.

 How much you earn, though, affects how much your EI benefit is worth.
 The more money you make, the less the EI program will pay you.